MidnightCrowing/CodeNest/README_EN.md

 Click the "Open" button next to a project in the project list, and CodeNest will launch the configured IDE and open the project directly.

-> ![NOTE]
+> [!NOTE]
 > If the IDE path is not configured, please complete the configuration in the "Settings" page first.

 ### 5. Mark Temporary Projects

 For projects used temporarily, you can select "Edit" from the project menu and mark them as "Temporary Projects" in the pop-up window.
 These projects will be automatically placed into the "Temporary Projects" category for easy management.

-### 6. Delete a Project
+### 6. Remove/Delete Project from the List

-Select "Delete" from the project menu to remove the project from the list.
+Select the “Remove”/“Delete” option from the project menu to remove the project from the list.

-> ![CAUTION]
+> [!CAUTION]
-> Deleting temporary projects will also remove their local files.
-Please ensure you are certain before proceeding.
+> For non-temporary projects, you can only remove them from the list and not delete their local files.
+For temporary projects, removing them will also delete their local files.
+Please ensure this action is correct before proceeding.

 ## Feedback